- Part 1 – Request-Response, HTTP Basics, and Networking (separate page)

 REST is stateless.
 All information needed to invoke the API must be included in one HTTP Request.

-REST is HTTP.
+REST API is HTTP.

 - A REST-capable client is any client that can send HTTP Requests and process HTTP Responses.
 Some languages/clients have REST-specific functions.
 Others have only lower level functions for creating raw HTTP Requests.

-- Inside a browser, use Postman or other REST plug-in to craft HTTP Requests and send them to an HTTP-based API.
+- Inside a browser, use Postman or other REST plug-in to craft HTTP Requests and send them to an HTTP-based REST API.

 To invoke an HTTP REST-based API:

 - Session Cookie – The REST API server sends back a Session Cookie that can be used for authorization of subsequent REST/HTTP Requests.
-The REST Client saves the cookie, and adds it to every subsequent REST/HTTP Request.
+The REST Client saves the cookie and adds it to every subsequent REST/HTTP Request.